Ramjazz/Visual-Basics-Folder/README.md

 # Visual-Basics-Folder
 All Visual Basics Stuff at Home
-This all Visual Basics stuff from projects from school.
+This all Visual Basics stuff from projects from the Hightstown High School Visual Basics Curriculum.
 Since this is public, feel free to look at it.